Synergy Institute of Engineering & Technology: College Campus

-The campus is situated at Banamali Prasad in the district headquarters of Dhenkanal, Orissa.
+The campus is situated at Banamali Prasad in the district headquarters of Dhenkanal, Odisha.
 It has a main college building, Kapilash Boys hostel, Saptasajjya Boys Hostel, Shantiniketan Girls Hostel and Kohinoor Boys Hostel.
 It has a Central Library, a basketball ground, a football/volleyball ground, cafeteria (college canteen).

 Undergraduate courses

 Synergy Institute of Engineering & Technology has Dept. of Physics, Dept. of Chemistry, Dept. of Mathematics, Language Center & Dept. of Management.
 It provides B.Tech in following disciplines: